 Established in 2013 to promote further use of the John Cage Collection, the Northwestern University Library John Cage Research Grant is a competitive award for one or more scholars whose research requires substantial on-site use of the Cage Collection.
-Applications for the 2014-2015 academic year are being accepted now through April 1, 2014.
-The decision of the John Cage Research Grant Committee and the Northwestern University Library will be announced no later than June 1, 2014.
-Grant funds awarded must be expended between September 1, 2014, and August 15, 2015.
+Applications for the 2015-2016 academic year are no longer being accepted.
+The decision of the John Cage Research Grant Committee and the Northwestern University Library will be announced no later than June 1, 2015.
+Grant funds awarded must be expended between September 1, 2015, and August 15, 2016.

 The grant, in an amount up to $3000, may be awarded to support expenses for transportation, accommodations, meals, and copying fees for one or more on-site visits to Northwestern University for the purpose of research using the John Cage Collection.
 Research may be in any field (e.g., musicology, art history, philosophy, literature, cultural studies), but projects must concern an aspect of Cage’s life and work and must clearly demonstrate a need for extensive use of the Cage Collection.
 There are no restrictions as to the applicant’s age, nationality, profession, status, or institutional affiliation.
 All applications will be reviewed solely on merit.
 At the discretion of the committee and Northwestern University Library, the grant may be awarded to an individual applicant or divided among multiple applicants.
 Further, if a suitable recipient is not identified among the applications received, the grant may not be awarded in a particular year.
 Applicants who are not awarded the grant the first time they apply may resubmit in following years.
 An applicant may receive only one award for any one project.